DSCR Loan Program,

 Instead, DSCR is a calculation that allows a borrower to qualify for a mortgage based on the cash flow generated by a property.
 This may come from rental income, for instance.
 By comparing an investment property’s net operating income (NOI) to the mortgage debt value, financial institutions can determine whether the real estate asset will generate sufficient funds to cover the lender’s proposed debt service.

 If you’re looking for a great income-generating property investment and you have a solid investment plan in place, you may be able to qualify for a DSCR mortgage to get you started.
-The Mortgage Shop is a team that specializes in finding the right loan programs for real estate investors who prefer the flexibility of long-term or short-term rentals.
-If you think a DSCR loan is a good option for your real estate property investment, get in touch with the mortgage experts at The Mortgage Shop today.
+The Mortgage Shop, LLC is a team that specializes in finding the right loan programs for real estate investors who prefer the flexibility of long-term or short-term rentals.
+If you think a DSCR loan is a good option for your real estate property investment, get in touch with the mortgage experts at The Mortgage Shop, LLC today.

 How is DSCR Calculate?